Peak Living Network

 Lundy Bancroft's PLN provides a good foundation and framework for pursuing this sort of broad goal of support and healing.
 And while based on and inspired by his work, I wish for my chapter of PLN to incorporate additional related resources and perspectives, providing a holistic context in which mutually consistent principles are applied to different areas of life and examined from different angles.
 I am interested here in integrating psychology and philosophy, the physiological and the experiential, romance and work, and more.

 I have not yet organized anything.
 Frankly, despite my attraction to and being energized by exchange of ideas, I'm also going to have to overcome what feels like a lot of introvert inertia.
 Based on my creating this page, I'll be interested to gauge how much interest there is.
-If you are interested in my Denver chapter of PLN, please join the PLN Slack Workspace and then join the #group-denver channel.
+If you are interested in my Denver chapter of PLN, please join the PLN Slack Workspace and then join the #hub-denver channel.

 Note on COVID-19: As we will likely be meeting in my home, I'll be following state, county, and city guidelines on size of gatherings.
 To ensure comfort and safety of all attendees, masks will be required, unless we are sitting outside and all agree to remove them.